-On behalf of the faculty, staff, and board of trustees, I want to welcome you to the home of the Vikings!
+On behalf of the faculty, staff, and board of trustees, I want to welcome you to Valley Nation!

 I am Dr. Bonnie Humphrey, the 13th president of Missouri Valley College.
 I have spent more than 30 years of my life working with students of all ages in educational settings, and I have been at Missouri Valley College since 2001.
 During my time on campus, I have seen firsthand the impact Missouri Valley College has on students.